priism-center/thinkCausal_dev/thinkCausal/inst/app/www/learn/post-treatment/markdowns/post_treatment_7.md

 <br>

 Recall that we can never observe both potential outcomes and only have access to the observed value determined by the treatment (`z`).
 If we control for the observed value of `bugs`, Plant 2 and Plant 3 no longer appear similar!
-Rather than making a fair comparison between Plant 1 and Plant 2, a statistical model that controls for the observed value of `bugs` would make the unfair comparisons between Plant 1 & Plant 3 which we know is an unfair comparison!
+Rather than making a fair comparison between Plant 1 & Plant 2, a statistical model that controls for the observed value of `bugs` would make the unfair comparisons between Plant 1 & Plant 3 which we know is an unfair comparison!

 <br>
 <table class="table">